 On the other hand, moving violations are often more serious matters that can require the assistance of an attorney.

 Moving violations are offenses you commit while your car is in motion.
-Some common examples of moving violations in Virginia include speeding, reckless driving, running red lights and stop signs, and improper passing.

 Understandably, moving violations carry much higher penalties since they involve putting other drivers or pedestrians at risk.

 What should I do if get a ticket for a non-moving violation?

 In most cases, a non-moving violation won’t get you in too much trouble.